Evolution of Conditional Entropy for Diffusion Dynamics on Graphs: Conditional Entropy of Diffusion Dynamics on Graphs

-\end{proof} This value is independent of the network structure.
-In the appendix \cref{appendix:RW} we show that using the random walk diffusion dynamic leads to a different asymptotic value, determined by the degree distribution (\cref{prop_asymptot_RW}).\\ The case of multiple connected components can then be understood by applying the results for connected components to each component separately. \begin{proposition} Consider a graph with vertex set $V=\bigcup_{k=1}^l V_k$ partitioned into disjoint connected components with vertex subsets $V_1, \dots, V_l$.
+For heat diffusion in a connected graph, this value $\lim_{t \to \infty} H(Z (t) | Z(0))$ is equal to $\log(N)$ independently of the network's structure.
+In the \cref{appendix:RW} we show that using the random walk diffusion dynamic leads to a different asymptotic value, determined by the degree distribution (\cref{prop_asymptot_RW}).\\ The case of multiple connected components can then be understood by applying the results for connected components to each component separately. \begin{proposition} Consider a graph with vertex set $V=\bigcup_{k=1}^l V_k$ partitioned into disjoint connected components with vertex subsets $V_1, \dots, V_l$.
 Then we have:

 and if the distribution of the initial distribution $p(0)$ is uniform,

 \end{proposition} \begin{proof} Heat can only diffuse between nodes in the same connected component.
 Let us denote by $V(i)$ the connected component to which node $i$ belongs.
 Then we have: